FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Desired Metrics for a Wafer-scale Fabric

-When searching for the best parallelization strategy, there are many possible configurations where the size of MP/DP/PP is not aligned with the physical topology dimensions.
-Such configurations create extra challenges on a 2D-mesh.
+When searching for the best parallelization strategy itself, there are many possible configurations where the size of MP/DP/PP is not aligned with the physical topology dimensions.
+Such configurations create extra challenges on a 2D Mesh, due to the limited path diversity with distinct NPU-to-NPU distances.

-\autoref{fig:NetworkCongestion} shows an example of an MP(5)-DP(3)-PP(1) strategy on a $4\times 4$ 2D-mesh. \autoref{fig:NetworkCongestion}.a shows how NPUs within the same MP group should communicate.
-Collective comms are usually optimized for well-structured topologies (e.g, ring, tree, switch, etc.).
-But as \autoref{fig:NetworkCongestion}.a shows, each MP group forms a non-standard shape and it is not trivial what is the most optimized collective algorithm for each shape.
-This is contrary to FRED that has efficient collective algorithms for any size of MP/DP/PP. \autoref{fig:NetworkCongestion}.b shows the extra traffic congestion introduced among two different DP groups, shown as red and blue, as a result of non-aligned dimensions.
-Although this strategy uses only two dimensions (PP=1), it still creates congestion on a 2D-mesh.
+\autoref{fig:NetworkCongestion} illustrates the communication issues within a $4 \times 4$ 2D-mesh topology for an MP(5)-DP(3)-PP(1) strategy. \autoref{fig:NetworkCongestion}(A)~demonstrates how NPUs in the same MP group need to communicate.
+Collective communications are often optimized for well-structured topologies (e.g., rings, trees, switches).
+However, as shown in~\autoref{fig:NetworkCongestion}(A), the MP groups form non-standard shapes, making it challenging to identify the most optimized collective algorithm for each shape.
+For example, the distance between NPU 420 and 020 is two hops, due to the rigid shape of 2D Mesh, \emph{making it impossible to construct a well-constructed ring}, even without considering network congestion. \autoref{fig:NetworkCongestion}(B) depicts the extra traffic congestion between two different DP groups, marked in red and blue, caused by non-aligned dimensions.